Canon 100D vs Olympus TG-5

 It is notable that the 100D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.
+Both the 100D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The 100D was replaced by the Canon 200D, while the TG-5 was followed by the Olympus TG-6.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Olympus TG-5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 100D or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 100D: